BuidlGuidl/oracle-challenge/README.md

 ```

+✅ Did the tests pass?
+You can dig into any errors by viewing the tests at `packages/hardhat/test/WhitelistOracle.ts`.

+### Try it out!

 🔄 Run `yarn deploy --reset` then test the whitelist oracle.
 Try adding and removing oracles, and observing how the aggregated price changes.

+👊 Notice how the onlyOwner modifiers are commented out to allow you to have full control.
+Try manually changing the price of individual SimpleOracle contracts and adding new oracle nodes to see how the aggregated price changes:

+1. **Change Prices**: Use the frontend to modify individual oracle prices

+2. **Add New Nodes**: Create new SimpleOracle contracts through the whitelist oracle

+3. **Observe Aggregation**: Watch how the median price changes as you add/remove oracles

 🧪 **Live Simulation**: Run the `yarn simulate:whitelist` command to see what a live version of this protocol might look like in action: